No Churn Ice Cream (Vanilla Bean)

 - Heavy Cream (or heavy whipping cream): It should have at least 36% milk fat.
 Some whipping creams are lighter, with less milk fat, and won’t work as well.
 Make sure your cream is well chilled.
 It will whip up more easily.

-- Vanilla Bean Paste: If you’re unfamiliar with vanilla bean paste, it’s sweetened vanilla extract which has been thickened with ground up vanilla beans.
-There are visible bits of seeds which add both flavor and visual appeal.
+- Vanilla Bean Paste: If you’re unfamiliar with vanilla bean paste, it’s sweetened vanilla extract which has been thickened with ground-up vanilla beans.
+There are visible bits of seeds that add both flavor and visual appeal.
 It’s available in most grocery stores or on Amazon.
 It has all the punch of vanilla extract and vanilla beans smushed into one ingredient.
-Pantry staple, as far as I’m concerned.
+A pantry staple, as far as I’m concerned.

 How To Make No Churn Ice Cream

+Whip the cream.
 Pour the chilled heavy cream into a large bowl.
-Beat the cream on medium high speed until it holds stiff peaks, about three minutes, slightly less with a stand mixer.
+Beat the cream on medium-high speed until it holds stiff peaks, about three minutes, slightly less with a stand mixer.

 FAQs